Raising of school leaving age in England and Wales: ROSLA buildings

-The ROSLA Buildings were delivered in self assembly packs and then assembled, often within days, regardless of weather conditions.
+The ROSLA buildings were delivered in self-assembly packs and then assembled, often within days, regardless of weather conditions.
 They were not intended to stand long-term, though some have stood much longer than was intended.
-Many ROSLA Buildings shared similar exterior attributes such as their design, with the only difference being the separation of rooms within the building.
-The room separation within the building was decided upon by senior school management, hence many walls are false from being added after construction.
+Many ROSLA buildings shared similar exterior attributes, the only difference being the separation of rooms within the building.
+The room separation within the building was decided upon locally after construction, with many internal walls being non-structural.

-The majority of schools have replaced their ROSLA building(s), but numerous schools are still actively using them.
+The majority of schools have replaced their ROSLA buildings, but numerous schools are still actively using them.

 Education Act 1996

-Between 1976 and 1997, the minimum school leaving arrangements were:
+Between 1976 and 1997, the earliest leaving dates were: